Participant Information Sheet: Survey 2

 What will happen to the results of this research?

 We will communicate the results of this project through email newsletters and press releases.
 We will also publish the results in academic peer-reviewed journals and through presentations at relevant conferences to reach the wider scientific and public community.
-The results will be presented at the UK Congress on Obesity in September 2020.
+The results will be presented at the Oxford Biomedical Research Centre meeting in April 2021 and at conferences.
 We will publish a summary of the results of our study on the website and if you would like to receive a full copy please contact us.
 You will not be personally identifiable in any publication.

 What if there is a problem?